So you only have 24 hours in Edinburgh? Well, my first piece of advice would be to start planning your return visit NOW!

 Edinburgh International Book Festival

 and plenty more besides!
+(The Edinburgh International Film Festival closed in 2022.)
 We have festivals for food, festivals for drink, festivals for historical figures associated with the city, festivals for a range of outdoor pursuits - you name it, we (probably) have a festival for it!
 And if we don't.... then there's a valuable gap in the market!

 The dark side of human nature has helped spawn a whole sub-section of Edinburgh visitor attractions, a genre which might charitably be bracketed as 'death-sploitation' - whether it's the underground city, the sites of execution, the history of witchcraft or the real life criminal underworld of Edinburgh, there is an attraction which is geared towards scaring, spooking and generally unsettling you.

 We are fortunate, however, to also have access to a variety of sites which tap into some of the above experiences without costing a penny: Edinburgh's graveyards.
-Scattered across the city, many of the old graveyards of Edinburgh are still open for public access, and (unless you're taking a specific tour through or into the mausoleums themselves) they are completely free.
+Scattered across the city, many of the old graveyards of Edinburgh are still open for public access.

-Here are some of the centrally located graveyards which can be visited on my private walking tours of the city...
+Here are five of the centrally located graveyards which can be visited on my private walking tours of the city...

 Old Calton Burial Ground